Flakster/Flowers-shop-site/README.md

 To get a local copy up and running follow these simple example steps:

     Clone the project into your local machine.
 Navigate into index.html file and run on your browser.
 Use the menu to go to the catalog of products.
 Clicking on one product, you will be taken to the product page.
-    Test this three pages changing the width of your browser window.
+Test these three pages changing the width of your browser window.
 The content will fit to all screen sizes.

 ## [Homepage](https://github.com/Flakster/Flowers-shop-site/)